Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 8. Always have the dog on a leash if not inside a fence.

-If this is something that interests you please complete our puppy application and choose "guardian home".
-We will call you to discuss availability and answer any questions before sending the guardian home contract for your review.
+If interested, please complete our puppy application, and choose "guardian home".
+We will call you to discuss availability and answer any questions before sending the Guardian Home contract for your review.

 Alyssa Draime